vippsas/vipps-ecom-api/vipps-ecom-api.md

    and also displays a notification on the landing page for the user to continue the payment in Vipps on the phone.
 3. The user accepts or rejects the payment in Vipps.
-4. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.
+4. The Vipps backend makes a call to the merchant's `callbackPrefix` with information about the payment.
 5. Once the payment process is completed, Vipps redirects to the `fallBack` URL that the merchant provided earlier.